YonatanRA/OCR-translator-assistant-project/README.md

+##
 ## Softmax model

 The softmax model is the logistic regression multilabel, using the sigmoid function.
 The minimize from scipy is used to optimize the cost function.
-The plots of confussion matrix show the results.
+The plots of confussion matrix are showing the results.
 First with 26 labels:

 ![Confussion M Soft 26](https://github.com/YonatanRA/OCR-translator-assistant-project/blob/master/images/Confusion%20Matrix%20Softmax%20(letters).png)